abdrnasr/GhostHunters/README.md

 This project was created for the Computer Networks course (EE 305).

 # Additional Notes:
-The game is playable but incomplete as there was only a one-month development timeline.
+The game is playable but incomplete, given the one-month development timeline.